rafaelcoias/42_Born2beRoot/GUIDE/README.md

 <h3>Introduction</h3>

 There are a lot of new commands that you are going to use.
-I recommend you to take notes about what a command does. <br>
+I recommend you to take notes and study. <br>
 If you use this guide from the beginning to end, you have born2beroot done.

 <h3>Create VM</h3>